George Weyerhaeuser kidnapping: Accomplice

 Further investigation by the FBI revealed that Edward Fliss, an associate of Dainard's, had assisted him in exchanging the ransom money.
 Fliss was located at the Delmar Hotel, San Francisco, where he was arrested by FBI agents.
 He offered no resistance and admitted to helping Dainard dispose of the ransom money.

 Fliss, who also use the alias Frank "Red" Lane, had previously been convicted and served prison time for his role in the 1925 kidnapping of W. B. Kinne, at the time the Lieutenant Governor of Idaho.
 Fliss was removed to Seattle, where he pleaded guilty to assisting in the disposition of ransom money and was sentenced to 10 years in McNeil Island Federal Penitentiary and fined $5,000.

 Aftermath

 During the course of the investigation, special agents of the FBI recovered a total of $157,319.47 in ransom money and cash received in exchange for ransom money.

 Waley wrote to George Weyerhaeuser from prison several times, apologizing for his actions.
 He was released from prison on June 3, 1963, aged 52.
 George Weyerhaeuser later gave Waley a job, noting in a 1983 interview that Waley had treated him well during the kidnapping.
 Waley died in February 1984, aged 73.

 Dainard, born in 1902 in Cando, North Dakota, died in 1992 in Great Falls, Montana.

-George Weyerhaeuser served in the U.S. Navy during World War II and graduated from Yale University in 1949.
-He became CEO of the Weyerhaeuser company in 1966, aged 39.
-He served as CEO until 1991, and continued as board chairman until 1999.
-He died in June 2022, aged 95.

 The kidnapping was the subject of a 2021 true crime novel by Seattle native Bryan Johnston, titled Deep in the Woods: The 1935 Kidnapping of Nine-Year-Old George Weyerhaeuser, Heir to America's Mightiest Timber Dynasty.